cbmi-group/IsoVEM/README.md

 # IsoVEM: Isotropic Reconstruction for Volume Electron Microscopy Based on Transformer

-This repository `EMformer` is the official implementation of the bioRxiv paper(https://www.biorxiv.org/content/10.1101/2023.11.22.567807v3).
+This repository `IsoVEM` is the official implementation of the bioRxiv paper(https://www.biorxiv.org/content/10.1101/2023.11.22.567807v3).

 ## Usage